OXID-eSales/vat-tbe-services-documentation/intro.rst

 A link (:ref:`oxdaka01`, item 2) calls up the page on which you, as the store operator, inform your customers in detail about payment and delivery of your goods.
 |br|
-You edit the content of this page in the administration area under :menuselection:`Customer Info --> CMS ages` (see :ref:`configuration:add customer information to VAT rates`).
+You edit the content of this page in the administration area under :menuselection:`Customer Info --> CMS ages` (see :ref:`configuration:Adding customer information about VAT rates`).

 The ordering process from the customer's point of view